garreeoke/concourse-pipelines/nsxt/NSX-T-README.md

 2. Complete and copy the nsx-t parameters [file](nsbu-nsx-t-params.yml) for your vSphere environment.

-3. Import the nsx-t pipeline with your parameters into Concourse using [nsxt-setup.sh](nsxt-setup.sh).
-You will need to change the "CONCOURSE_ENDPOINT" to your concourse host `fqdn:8080`.
-You may also have to change this line `alias fly-nsx-s="fly -t $CONCOURSE_TARGET set-pipeline -p $PIPELINE_NAME -c ~/nsx-t-datacenter-ci-pipelines/pipelines/nsx-t-install.yml -l nsbu-nsx-t-params.yml"` to match where your repo was cloned to and where you saved the parameters file.
+3. Import the pks pipeline with your parameters into Concourse using [pks-setup.sh](nsxt-setup.sh).
+You will need to change the "CONCOURSE_ENDPOINT" to your concourse host `fqdn:8080` and change the PIPELINE_FILE_PATH to the full path to where you cloned the pipeline.

-    `source nsxt-setup.sh`

 4. Import the NSX pipeline using the `fly` cli command on your concourse host.

     `cd ~/concourse-pipelines/nsxt`
     `source nsxt-setup.sh`
     `fly-nsx-s`
     - confirm the parameters file import with `y` `fly-nsx-u`